CNES/bulldozer-qgis-plugin/docs/README.md

-# Bulldozer Developer Guide
+# Bulldozer QGIS Plugin Developer Guide

 ## Introduction

-This guide provides detailed documentation for the Bulldozer QGIS Processing provider.
-The Bulldozer plugin is designed to enhance digital terrain modeling within QGIS.
-It includes basic, advanced, and config file-driven functionalities to suit different user needs and scenarios.
+This guide provides detailed documentation for the Bulldozer QGIS Plugin.
+The Bulldozer QGIS Plugin is designed to extract Digital Terrain Model (DTM) from raster format Digital Surface Model (DSM) using [Bulldozer](https://github.com/CNES/bulldozer).
+It includes basic, advanced, and config file-driven pipelines to suit user needs and scenarios.

 ## File Structure

-Below is the structure of the essential files within the Bulldozer plugin:
+Below is the structure of the essential files within the Bulldozer Plugin:

 ```
 .